 Even sizing can be an issue in giving advice so if we ask to you to get your tape measure out don’t be surprised.
 Add to this photos of you wearing your current running shoes can really help too.

-If you are visiting the store then we can do all of this whilst complying with Social Distance Guidelines, plus we can pop outside to see how you run and move in your current shoes.
+If you are visiting the store then we can do all of this.
 Likewise, if you are remote to us then videos can help too.

 Checking the Size and Comfort…

-- Once you are home or have recieved your new runners, simply inspect them.
-Have a look and check that there is no lumps or bumps that can cause a rub.
+- Once you have received your new runners, simply inspect them.
+Have a look and check that there are no lumps or bumps that can cause a rub.
 Run your hand around the inside of the shoes and check all is well.
-Yes, there will some be areas, say where the tongue is stitched to the upper, that are perhaps a little rougher than other areas.
+Yes, there will some be areas, say where the tongue is stitched to the upper, that is perhaps a little rougher than other areas.
 That would be fairly normal.
-We just wouldn't expect any obtrusive lumpy bits.
+We just wouldn’t expect any obtrusive lumpy bits.

 - With your running socks on, try the shoe.
 Lace them up.

 - Whilst standing up knock your heel on the ground.
 Then, whilst still standing and weight bearing, lean forward to check the size.
 You should have a thumbs width space between your longest toe and the end of the shoe.
 So half to a full size bigger.

 - Now you can check that you are standing on the platform, not spilling over the sides of the shoe. we would expect there to be a little of this going on with some feet due to the nature of the shape of the foot to shoes.
 It’s a compromise that is needed with some feet, all be it a sensible one.